Focus areas

 Exploring Early Life Factors to Understand and Prevent Childhood Obesity

-We focus on understanding how maternal health and early-life experiences shape children’s long-term well-being.
-Our research aims to identify risk and protective factors that influence obesity and related cardiometabolic conditions.
+We focus on understanding how maternal health and early-life experiences shape children’s long-term health and well-being.
+Our research identifies risk and protective factors for obesity and related cardiometabolic conditions, for example examining the role of dietary patterns and other lifestyle factors such as physical activity.

 Research on Prevention and Treatment of Childhood Diseases

 We study the biological mechanisms behind childhood diseases and explore ways to prevent and treat them.
-Our goal is to improve the quality of care and develop innovative solutions that support children’s health.
-Our work includes developing and testing novel therapies and vaccines for children, such as advanced immunological approaches and nutritional interventions.
+We are committed to improving the quality of care, not only by developing innovative therapies and vaccines, but also by assessing and advancing current treatment practices.
+Our work includes testing advanced immunological approaches and nutritional interventions.

 We also investigate strategies for early detection of autoimmune diseases and methods for primary and secondary prevention.
 In addition, we examine allergic sensitization and its links to other atopic conditions, as well as environmental factors like early diet that influence the development of asthma and allergies.